Full & final Settlement Offer Rejected

 Income & Expenditure and Full & Final Settlement

 Remember when completing your income and expenditure, if you show lavish holiday expenses or spending money on cigarettes.
 Then a creditor may reject your settlement offer because they would rather have monthly payments!
-Income and Expenditure Form.
+In the Income and Expenditure F&F you will be able to include the lump sum you have available for the creditors.
+Once you have entered the lump and how much you owe each creditor, the spreadsheet will calculate how much (maximum) you can offer each creditor on a pro-rata split.

 Remember, if you have a property that has substantial equity in it, then a creditor may also reject your offer.
 Full & final settlements often work best if there are no properties, or if there is a property, there is no equity in that property